Colstin/Learning-App/README.md

 ** Version 1.0.0 **

 - Learning App
+- User-interface uses courses and tests that keep track of a users score in order to help develop knowledge in Swift and SwiftUI.
-- File structure uses the MVVM architecture pattern.
+- Object Oriented Code using the MVVM Architecture pattern.
-- Data is stored on a local json file.
+- Data is parsed on a local and a remote repository.
 - ForEach, ScrollViews, and NavigationLink to create the user interface

 ### Section 1: The Course View